Atliac/Coroutine-Tutorial/README.md

    - `co_return`
 2. Has a concrete return type.

-A coroutine can't use `return` in its body, and can't use `auto` as its return type.
+Note that, a coroutine can't use `return` in its body, and can't use `auto` as its return type.

-For example, the following function is a coroutine:
+For example, the following function is a valid C++ coroutine:

 ```cpp
 void hello_coroutine()